StrongMind/culture/tech_sessions/cohorts/topics/anatomy-of-an-epic.md

 Now we have value.

-## Acceptance Criteria
+## Defining Success

-Acceptance Criteria clearly defines expectations of what should be accomplished before moving the Epic into validation.
+Success clearly defines expectations of what should be accomplished before moving the Epic into validation.

 1. Everyone has attended training.
 2. Everyone knows what results-oriented means.